Canvas Microcredentials Template

 The following is a checklist of initial steps to complete when importing the Microcredentials Template from Canvas Commons.
 Completing these steps will ensure the template is ready to use and course content can then be added.

-- Change the Course Banner image on the Homepage – Banner Iorad Tutorial to be embedded here
+- Change the Course Banner image on the Homepage (see videos below).

-- The Home Page should be set as the ‘Front Page’ of your course.
-Select the 3 dots on the top right-hand corner of the screen and set ‘Use as Front page’ (Note this will already be set if you have imported the template as a full course as per Option 1).
+- The Homepage should be set as the ‘Front Page’ of your course.
+Select the 3 dots on the top right-hand corner of the screen and set ‘Use as Front page’ (see video below).
+This will already be set if you have imported the template as a full course as per Option 1.

 - Once you have imported the template and completed the steps above, click Edit in the top right corner of any page to begin editing and adding content.